 Need More Information?
 Looking for Answers?

-If you are considering becoming a Medical or Dental Assistant you probably have a lot of questions about the program, career and what it involves.
+If you are considering becoming a Medical Assistant, Dental Assistant, or Diagnostic Medical Sonographer, you probably have a lot of questions about the program, career and what it involves.
 Below is a list of our most frequently asked questions to help you make an informed decision.
 If you cannot find the answers you are looking for please fill out an online form and one of our expert admissions representatives will contact you soon.

 What is the cost of your program?

 Dental Assisting is $15,000 and Medical Assisting is $15,000.
 Diagnostic Medical Sonography – Vascular track is $33,556 and Diagnostic Medical Sonography – Echocardiography track is $33,684.
 All prices include everything needed for the courses: scrubs, books, lab materials, official documentation, and cap and gown for graduation.